Internal Consistency: The Executive Skill No One Trains

 Repetition Before Motivation

 You do not become consistent because you feel stable.
-You become stable because you repeat aligned behaviour long enough for it to become your identity.
+You become stable because you repeat aligned behaviour long enough that it stops requiring a decision.
+It becomes who you are.

-Every professional has a default failure pattern.
-Yours has likely appeared multiple times — you may just not have named it yet.
+Every professional has one.
+Yours has likely appeared multiple times already.
+You may just not have named it yet.

 This is not motivational work.
-It is structural work.
+It is architectural work.
+The difference matters.

 Direction Over Intensity